hpc/hpc-collab/README.md

 # hpc-collab (sometimes: hpc-colab)

 This project provides provisioned HPC cluster models using underlying virtualization mechanisms.
-In short, "clusters as cattle, not pets."

-Its purpose is to provide a common baseline for repeatable HPC experiments.
-This has been used for education, distributed collaboration, tool development colaboration, failure signature discovery, local HPC debugging and cluster configuration comparisons.
+The purpose of this project is to provide a common baseline for repeatable HPC experiments.
+This has been used for education, distributed collaboration, tool development colaboration, failure signature discovery, local HPC debugging and cluster configuration comparisons, enabled by construction and use of short-lived and common baseline hpc cluster models.
+In short, extend the "<A HREF="http://www.pass.org/eventdownload.aspx?suid=1902">systems as cattle not pets</A>" analogy into the realm of "clusters as cattle, not pets."

 The initial release requires local enablers: gmake, vagrant and virtualbox.
 Lighterweight and multi-node mechanisms, such as containers, jails and pods, are planned.